compass adjuster australia

 How long does it take to swing a compass?

-The time to accurately assess and compensate a compass varies, however the time should not exceed two hours.
+The time to accurately assess and compensate a compass varies, generally, one hour is sufficient.
+The time should not exceed two hours.
 The vessel must leave the quay to manoeuvre around the compass headings (swinging the compass).
 During this swing, the vessel’s magnetic heading is determined by distant bearings, sun azimuths or other appropriate methods.
+Compass Adjuster makes use of a GPS compass to determine the vessel's heading.
+This allows for adjustments to be conducted in poor visibility, be it rain or night time.

-When does your compass need to be swung?
+When does my compass need to be swung?

 All new buildings should have their compass swung at the completion of sea trials.
 During a vessel's life, changes may occur that effect the compass performance.
 Such changes include installation of equipment near the compass, change of compass position and for steel vessels, welding and sandblasting.